yumium/tech_notes/ClickHouse.md

 ## Miscellaneous

+## Compression tips

+1. Try using smaller datatypes
+2. Use your current compression ratio as benchmark.
+What column is a lot of storage going to?
+What is the compression ratio for those?
+3. Try specific encodings for each column before compression

+General recommendations:

+- ZSTD almost always performs best as compression algo
+- Delta works well for increasing integers
+- Maybe Gorilla and T64 for unknown patterns
+- Delta works very well with ZSTD
+- LZ4 over ZSTD if compression ratio similar, as LZ4 is faster

 ### Partitions

 When specifying table schema, you can optionally specify partition key.
 Rows with the same partition key are physicall stored together.